fResult/Just-Systems-Design/exercises/09_design-uber/README.md

 **Q:**

-*Uber has a lot of different services: there’s the core ride-hailing Uber service, there’s UberEats, there’s UberPool—are we designing the API for all of these services, or just for one of them?*
+*Uber has a lot of different services: there’s the core ride-hailing Uber service, there’s UberEats, there’s UberPool — are we designing the API for all of these services, or just for one of them?*

 **A:**
 Let’s just design the core rides API — not UberEats or UberPool.